 The Chair of the Sub-Committee on Undersea Feature Names (SCUFN) reported on an automatic discovery process for undersea features.
-He noted that this year was the first year that supporting data had been provided to the DCDB by states proposing feature names.
-He requested guidance on how the SCUFN should consider feature name proposals that were not visible on a $\geq$ 1:1 000 000 scale map.
+He noted that 2019 was the first year that supporting data had been provided to the DCDB by states proposing feature names.
+He requested guidance on how the SCUFN should consider feature name proposals that were not visible on $a \ge 1:1\ 000\ 000$ scale map.
 After detailed consideration, the GGC agreed that the use of the variable depth resolution approach with a provision for Polar Regions should be employed, which would align with the future GEBCO grid product.